ApriiM/Chunking-Research/README.md

+# Accepted paper:

+Camera ready publication tied to the project that was accepted to the 30th International Conference on Knowledge-Based and Intelligent Information & Engineering Systems(KES-2026) conference
+`Chunkig_for_RAG___KES26.pdf`

 ## Chunking Research
 Toolkit for loading QA-style datasets into a unified documents/queries format, producing chunked passages, and exporting them to PIRB format.
 PIRB evaluation is out of scope and is run downstream.